machkev/FinTech-Case-Study-Stash/README.md

 ## Business Activities

 Stash is trying to solve the problem of access to the tools, guidance and confidence needed to grow personal wealth.
 They are helping to provide unlimited financial opportunity to thousands of underserved lower income Americans.
 Stash unites banking, investing, and advice all in one app that has helped over 5 million people reach their financial goals and make progress towards financial freedom.
-Stash’s target demographics are users that have less than USD 100,000 in assets, who are notably millennials.
+Stash’s target demographics are users that have less than $100,000 in assets, who are notably millennials.
 According to the census data in 2017, this is approximately 63% of Generation X and 86% of millennials, or roughly 109M people in the US.

-The average age of a Stash user is 29 and average income is less than USD 50,000 per year.
-Users can invest in increments as small as USD 1, although the average is USD 28, with flat fees on top of that at USD 1, USD 3, and USD 9 for monthly subscriptions depending on what services you are using.
+The average age of a Stash user is 29 and average income is less than $50,000 per year.
+Users can invest in increments as small as USD 1, although the average is $28, with flat fees on top of that at $1, $3, and $9 for monthly subscriptions depending on what services you are using.

 Stash's unfair advantage is that it uses a micro-investing model, which means users can make more frequent investments at fractional dollar amounts.
 The small dollar amounts have brought in large number of first-time investors — especially millennials — who had previously stayed out of the market.
 Stash’s approach went viral among first-time investors who accounted for 86% of Stash’s customers (as of July 2017), including customers in lower-income brackets that cannot afford a traditional wealth manager and are hesitant to invest all of their savings at once.
 The company's mantra is “invest in what you believe in.”
 Contrary to what Robo-advisors do, Stash provides the tools and tips for one to learn how to choose investments.
 Stash believes that since it’s your money, you should have control over what you invest in.
 With ETFs organized in a thematic fashion on their platform, the company encourages you to invest in what you care about.